med1ed/w1tch.docs/lua/docs/namespaces/native.md

 ---

 # Native
+!!!
+You can find a ready-made list of all GTA natives in [natives page](/lua/gta_dump/natives.md) !!!
 ## native.arg
 `native.arg(InvokerType type, object val)`
 * `type` the InvokerType enum value representing the type of the argument.